 But meanwhile, if it’s something that doesn’t always happen, you should check out these home remedies.

 Warm oil massage

-Massaging is the easiest method of therapy to restore warmth in your feet and palms.
+Massaging is the easiest method of therapy to keep your feet and palms warm.
 Rubbing the feet and palm enhances blood flow and therefore increases the oxygen supply.

 Bath with Epsom salt

 If you have Epsom salt, then you can soak your feet and palm in hot water with epsom salt at home.
 The heat of the water will give warming effect to your feet, and magnesium will be supplied by the Epsom salt.

 Iron deficiency is one of the most common causes of anaemia, which can lead to cold hands and feet.
 In your daily diet, eat iron-rich foods such as dates, soya, spinach, apples, dried apricots, olives, and beetroots to combat anaemia.